 - After completing your other incident details, click Create Incident.

-To edit an incident's priority after it's been triggered:
+To edit an incident's priority after it has been triggered:

 - Find the incident that you would like to prioritize.
-Click the name of it to open the incident's details.
+Click the name of the incident to open its details.

-- Click Edit next to the incident's priority and select the priority level from the dropdown.
+- Tap Priority and select the priority level from the defined list.